-On average, experts in the field have stated that a vehicle owner (whose car meets the 20,000 km/year mark) can typically expect to pay approximately $1,000.00 for the cost of maintenance fees.
-Of course, this can vary depending on the above mentioned factors.
-While this number is a good place to start – there are some more specific steps you can take to establish how much of a budget you will need each year to maintain your car.
+In the US, AAA reports that a vehicle owner (whose car meets the 20,000 km/year mark) can expect to pay approximately $1,186 per year in maintenance fees.
+Comparably in Canada, it could average out to $1,400 to $1,500 per annum.
+Of course, this can vary depending on the above-mentioned factors and includes major maintenance items like brakes and tires also.
+While this number is a good place to start, here are some steps you can take to establish a much specific monthly budget.

 Receipts and records of your car maintenance costs for the previous 12 months will give you a good indication of how much you should budget for next year.
 All these receipts are likely to include the costs of any oil changes, tire rotations, and any additional repairs and servicing you have had to pay for.